 Tips on how to pass the Civil Service Exam a.k.a.
 Career Service Exam

 Remember, there is also available exam for Sub-professional Career Service exam but I recommend you take the Professional level right away since you know you can anyway.
 Also these things I’m going to share here are just tips.
 I’m NOT going to give answers or reviewers for the exam here okay.
-You can either choose Paper and Pencil Test (PPT) or Computer-Assisted Test (CAT).
+You can either choose Paper and Pencil Test (PPT) or Computer Exam (COMEX).
 I did the PPT since I had the test in my province.

 Review and refresh your knowledge.
-There is a book Reviewer for the CSC Exam available for all National Bookstore.
-I bought mine.
-It’s orange.
-Perhaps it has another version or edition right now.
-I suggest you buy one.
+There is a complete reviewer for the CSC Exam available online for free.
+The site is 1taker.com.
+Many people have passed the exam successfully using that online reviewer.
+Perhaps you will be the next passer.
 It would really sharpen up your mind and refresh your knowledge.
-The book also contains instructions about taking the CSC test.
+The site also contains instructions about taking the CSC test.
 It covers all subjects for both Career Service Professional and Sub-Professional so it’s worth it.